 - Titmice: aphids, leafhoppers, caterpillars, beetles

-We had a pest control company treat our home for years… just on an automatic subscription—but no longer.
-We had them inject poison to handle the carpenter bees that were tearing up the wood facia of our home… but no longer.
-If they won’t do natural, we won’t use their service.
+We had a pest control company treat our home for years on an automatic subscription—but no longer.
+We had them inject poison to handle the carpenter bees that were tearing up the wood facia of our home.
+But now, if they don’t do natural methods, we won’t use their service.
+Instead, we…

 Invite the Birds to Move into Your Yard

-Birds need some of the basics that we all need.
+Birds need the same basics that we all need.
 They need a place to call home that is protected from weather and predators.
-They need water nearby, food in winter and a few treats now and then, the rest of the year.
+They need water nearby, extra food in winter and a few treats now and then.

-Bluebirds eat only insects in spring, so invite them into your garden buffet to eat and sing away!
+Bluebirds eat only insects in spring, so invite them into your garden buffet to eat and sing!